 This bill proposes significant updates to current groundwater management statutes by establishing a new process for designating Basin Management Areas (BMAs) in specific groundwater basins, including the Gila Bend, Hualapai Valley, and Willcox Groundwater Basins.
-The designation can be initiated through a petition signed by at least 10% of registered voters or by the Director of the Arizona Department of Water Resources (ADWR) under certain conditions, such as land subsidence or declining groundwater levels.
-The bill mandates the formation of a BMA council, public meetings, and economic studies related to groundwater management.
-It also repeals the existing Willcox Active Management Area (AMA) and replaces it with the Willcox BMA, enhancing local governance and oversight.
+The designation can be initiated through a petition signed by at least 10% of registered voters or by the Director of the Arizona Department of Water Resources (ADWR) under certain conditions, such as land subsidence or significant groundwater level declines.
+The bill mandates the formation of a BMA council to oversee management, introduces requirements for public meetings, and outlines the responsibilities of the ADWR, including conducting economic studies and hydrological analyses post-BMA establishment.
+Additionally, it repeals the existing Willcox Active Management Area (AMA) and replaces it with the Willcox BMA, altering the regulatory framework for groundwater management in that region.

 Statutes affected: Introduced Version: 45-2102